Rachel Reeves: Chancellor of the Exchequer (2024–2026)

-Due to the 2023 Periodic Review of Westminster constituencies, Reeves' constituency of Leeds West was abolished, and replaced with Leeds West and Pudsey.
+Due to the 2023 review of Westminster constituencies, Reeves' constituency of Leeds West was abolished, and replaced with Leeds West and Pudsey.
 At the 2024 general election, Reeves was elected to Parliament as MP for Leeds West and Pudsey with 49.3% of the vote and a majority of 12,392.

 Following Labour's landslide victory in the election and the formation of the Starmer ministry, Reeves was appointed to the government as Chancellor of the Exchequer.
 She became the first woman to hold the office of Chancellor in its over 800-year history.
 On taking office Reeves stated that since there is "not a huge amount of money" her focus will be on "unlocking" private-sector investment, as she believes "private-sector investment is the lifeblood of a successful economy."
 She made her first statement as Chancellor two days later, announcing measures to grow the economy.
 Reeves also announced her first budget would be released on 30 October 2024.

 To every young woman and girl ... to every young woman and girl watching this: let today show that there should be no ceilings on your ambitions, your hopes or your dreams.